Two Atheists philosophers:

 Challenger, Spiritual exercises have to do with changing our emotions mainly by making sure our beliefs are true or reasonable because there’s a connection between our beliefs and emotions, and we can make ourselves miserable by having false beliefs about bad things happening.

-Damien Marie AtHope, James Gray Is there a universal taxonomy of Spiritual exercises, if so evidence please.
+Damien Marie AtHope, Challenger Is there a universal taxonomy of Spiritual exercises, if so evidence, please.
 Principal questions of ontology include:

 “What can be said to exist?”